loafoe/prometheus-solaxrt-exporter/README.md

 This exporter is only tested with an X1-Boost-Mini Inverter with a Pocket Wifi dongle.
 The host should have a direct Wifi connection to the Pocket Wifi network.
 In practice, this means you'll probably want a dedicated compute module (Raspberry Pi) connected to this network.
 The default `http://5.8.8.8` hardcoded IP address is unfortunately publicly routable (pointing to a host in Russia of all places!).

-> The exporter contains code which ensures direct connectivity to the Picket Wifi before attempting to query the real-time API endpoint.
+> The exporter contains code which ensures direct connectivity to the Pocket Wifi before attempting to query the real-time API endpoint.

 ## Install